Shara Aaron, MS, RD

 Salmonellosis is an infection with bacteria called

-lives in a variety of places such as water, raw meat, seafood, certain pets, and eggs.
+can grow in a variety of places, such as water, raw meat, seafood, certain pets, and eggs.

 Salmonellosis is caused by ingestion of a strain of bacteria called salmonella.
 After the bacteria are ingested, within 6-48 hours